-- 1. Continue to have applications mailed in or dropped off in order to maintain efficiency in our application process and keep minimal office traffic and backlog, if any. - 2.
-Through present software, provide a more effective means of qualifying and disqualifying county residents for the program.
+- 1. Continue to provide point of service access for Applicants close to there area of residence, i.e. Precinct 1 and 2 eligibility offices. - 2.
+Continue to have applications mailed in or dropped off in order to maintain efficiency in our application process and keep minimal office traffic and backlog, if any - 3.
+Continue to provide an effective means of qualifying and disqualifying county residents for the program through present software and inner office procedures.